 FAccT Center Working Paper Nr.
 13/2013

-The paper studies the effect of uncertainty in tax avoidance on firm value.
-We first show in a clean surplus valuation model that expected tax rates interact with expectations about future profitability.
-This paper builds and tests a valuation framework that incorporates two outcome dimensions of corporate tax avoidance strategies: the stability and the level of expected tax rates.
-We develop a tax planning score that captures these two dimensions.
-The measure improves the prediction of future tax avoidance.
-We finally show that the tax planning score strengthens the effect of pre-tax earnings on firm value.
-Pre-tax earnings have a stronger effect on firm value for firms with effective and persistent tax planning.
-Firms with poor tax planning or volatile effective tax rates receive a discount on their earnings.
+The paper studies the effect of uncertainty in firm-specific tax avoidance on firm value.
+We first show in a clean surplus valuation model that expectations about future profitability interact with corporate tax avoidance.
+Two dimensions of corporate tax avoidance strategies matter for valuation: uncertainty and level of expected future tax rates.
+We confirm the importance of level and uncertainty of tax avoidance for forecasts of future tax rates using a small sample of analyst tax rate forecasts.
+Consistent with the model and the implications from analyst forecasts, we derive a tax signal-to-noise ratio based on historical tax information.
+In our sample of 2,820 firms, we show empirically that this tax signal-to-noise ratio amplifies the effect of pre-tax earnings on firm value.
+Pre-tax earnings have a stronger effect on firm value for firms with effective and persistent tax avoidance.
+Firms with volatile effective tax rates receive a discount on their earnings.

 Keywords: firm valuation, tax avoidance, tax uncertainty

 JEL Classification: M41, G12, H25

 Jacob, Martin and Schütt, Harm H., Firm Valuation and the Uncertainty of Future Tax Avoidance (January 19, 2015).
 FAccT Center Working Paper Nr.
 13/2013.
 Available at SSRN: https://ssrn.com/abstract=2347330 or http://dx.doi.org/10.2139/ssrn.2347330